-Before 20 years, I was in Rome for the first time and five times since.
-Therefore, you are looking in vain for travel tips and sightseeing highlights, but finds insider tips for dining out and the best views for your city trip to Rome:
+20 years ago I was in Rome for the first time and since then five times.
+Therefore, you will search in vain for travel tips and sightseeing highlights, but find secret tips for eating out and the most beautiful views for your city trip in Rome:

 WSo you are in the first time Rome I can not really help you with my tips.
 But if you feel like Rome away from the tourist attractions to exploreTo go and eat delicious food and a different view of Rome, then you should read on.

 As my husband once in half a year Rome has lived and speaks fluent italian is Rome always a bit like coming home for us.
 Sightseeing is not on the program, just enjoy, feast and drift.
 This time without kids.
 We live with friends in Lucio Sestio in the southeast of the city and cruising through the area by scooter.

 City trip Rome #1 View over Rome on the Gianicolo - the classic

 The view over Rome from the hill "Janiculum" behind the St. Peter's Basilica is in every travel guide, but rightly so beautiful.
 Due to the fact that the journey can only be reached with a mobile pedestal or a little awkward by bus, there is hardly anything going on there even in August.
 Maybe it's just too hot for most people.

 Therefore one has the view over the Pantheon, the Castel Sant'Angelo and in the East also about the "typewriter"Almost alone.
 Unfortunately, you can not see the St. Peter's Basilica from here, because this is almost exactly behind one.
 The only downside.

 Up on the mountain there are a few stalls selling cold drinks and snacks and several terraces around it Garibaldi monument around with a magnificent 180Grad view.
 From here it is by scooter or on foot but not far in the really picturesque neighborhood Trasteverewhich means "over the Tiber".